At present, most functions can ship a whole lot of requests for a single web page.

 the above person knowledge.
 The explanation we have now two endpoints as a substitute of returning

-a pals part of the person API is that there are circumstances the place one
+part of the person API is that there are circumstances the place one

 may have too many pals (say 1,000), however most individuals haven’t got many.